-One of the biggest challenges for nurse practitioners is facing the lack of independent practice.
+One of the biggest challenges for nurse practitioners is facing the lack of independent practice, which affects their ability to function as independent practitioners.
 We all know that.
 But this issue stems from an even bigger issue: the fact that the NP’s scope of practice is not always clearly defined.

-“Scope of practice” is just a fancy way of saying “what advanced practice nurses can and can’t do.”
+“Scope of practice” is just a fancy way of saying “what advanced practice registered nurses (APRNs), including nurse practitioners, can and can’t do.”

 As you advance in your career, you’ll find that there are some issues with your ability to practice that might get you in trouble.
 This problem affects all nurse practitioners.